Kusumm06/backend/README.md

 # backend
-a repo to learn backend
+To implement the backend for StreamHub